tkubica12/azure-workshops/w-networking/README.md

 [guide](docs/05-vWanSecuredHub.md)

 ## 06 - Configuring Azure Firewall
-Traffic between projects and to outside world is goiing through Azure Firewall now.
+Traffic between projects and to outside world is going through Azure Firewall now.
 Let's configure some rules to allow wanted traffic.

 ## 07 - Publishing apps via L7 Web Application Firewall
 We do not want to expose applications to Internet directly via DNAT - let's deploy Web Application Firewall in DMZ and publish out app.